 Something clicked in my head – a warm night years ago, with the crickets chirping in the forest, and Shaniah talking calmly about where she’d be buried one day.
 And walking her home through town, where only one other person was outdoors…

 “He –“ I paused, feeling how insane what I had to say was.
-I pulled off the road and slammed my car to a halt in a driveway.
 “Go look under the porch of the Hart’s Corner store.”
 I hung up without waiting for a reply, but stayed put for a few more minutes.
 Because if I was right… my dad and Mr. Rickard were going to find something awful.
 And if I was right… there was no guarantee any of the superstitions in the world weren’t true.

-I didn’t think I was there long, but the call log on my phone said, afterward, that two hours passed between the first call and the second, and me sitting there in that stranger’s driveway the whole time.
+I didn’t think I was there long, but the clock on my dash said that two hours passed between the first call and the second, and me sitting there on that kerb by the payphone the whole time.
 The second call was Dad again.

 “How’d you know?” he asked.